Stack Builders logo

 • Which data should be available for the administrator users?

-• The objective is to start craving all the information the app will need to present and this will be turned into the access patterns later.
+• The objective is to start defining all the information the app will need to present and this will be turned into the access patterns later.

 • Answer: